 In this Innosight:

-100 most common startup names to avoid
+Avoid these 100 most common startup names

 At Innopipe, we’re in the business of handling huge amounts of startup information and something we see quite frequently is that companies keep calling themselves with the same names, confusing not only customers, but also potential investors – our customers.